Official Website of the City of Milwaukee

 You can not reschedule a missed court date.
 You may, however, appear as a walk-in to make a motion to reopen the case.

-You must make a request to the judge to be set up for a payment (installment) plan.
-As part of the request, you will be asked to provide information about your financial resources and the amount you are able to pay each month.
-If the judge approves your request, you will receive payment (installment) coupons and instructions as to how to make your monthly payments.
+No. The Court offers payment (installment) plans that will allow you to pay what you owe in smaller increments until the total balance is paid in full.
+When being set up on an installment plan, you must provide information about your financial resources and the amount you are able to pay each month.
+Upon approval of your application, you will receive installment coupons and instructions as to how to make your monthly payments.

 If your driver's license is suspended for failure to pay a judgment at the Milwaukee Municipal Court, you may be able to make payment arrangements in order to have the license suspensions lifted.
-The Court requires a payment of 25% of the balance due on the case before granting you an additional time to pay the rest.
+The Court requires a payment of 30% of the balance due on the case before granting you an additional time to pay the rest.
 You may also make a motion to reopen your case in order to vacate the judgment and / or the license suspension.
 If your motion is granted, a $20 fee will be required to reopen the case.
+For more information regarding driver license suspensions please visit our Driver License Suspension page.

 You can be granted an initial extension without having to make a payment.
 Subsequent extensions will require a minimum payment of $20 on the case.